jina-ai/docs/chapters/hub/hub-builder.md

 4. `slack_webhook`: webhook for Slack notification
 5. `jina_version`: version of Jina for building Hub image

 Note: the input argument `jina_version` can be different from the version of Jina for running the Pod in the container.
 The latter should be set in your `_jina_pod/requirements.txt`.
-The `jina_version` is the version of jina when building the Pod image.
+The `jina_version` is the version of Jina when building the Pod image.

 ### Output of the Action
 There are two outputs you can use in the post-action: